Yuki2718/adblock/README.md

 Acknowledgement: some of its rules are taken from [EasyPrivacy](https://easylist.to/) after I confirmed they 1) are actually in use, 2) are not covered by AdGuard Tracking Protection filter, and 3) apparently haven't caused false positives on my regular browsing.

+About CNAME tracker: I really don't understand why it's so special to some people.
+Apparently they still believe subscribing a dedicated anti CNAME tracker list on Chromium is mandatory to block them if a DNS-level blocker is not deployed on other layer.
+The fact is EasyPrivacy alone, or the combination of AdGuard Tracking Protection and my list, blocks 99% of CNAME tracker while DEFINITELY many other analytics and trackers have slipped whatever your lists through, as long as you visit many sites.
+You prefer to double-lock a window and keep the door open?

 <a href="https://subscribe.adblockplus.org/?location=https://raw.githubusercontent.com/Yuki2718/adblock/master/adguard/tracking-plus.txt&title=AdGuard%20Tracking%20Protection%20Plus">Subscribe</a>
 [View List](https://raw.githubusercontent.com/Yuki2718/adblock/master/adguard/tracking-plus.txt)